iDigBio/idb-backend/README.md

 ## Local Development

 This branch is created for local development where docker images can be run for ES, Redis, and MinIO along with a local Postgres installation or Postgres docker image.
 RAM usage has been reduced by using ripgrep.
+Tests may fail in the meantime until docker support is added.
+This is not a drop in replacement in terms of performance and things will run more quickly on servers which keep corrections data in RAM but this branch is able to ingest small recordsets in a reasonable amount of time with little overhead for testing.
 More information about ripgrep can be found here: https://github.com/BurntSushi/ripgrep/tree/master.
-Be sure to install it before running this:
+Be sure to install it by running this:

 ```
 sudo apt install ripgrep